ashi24cc/Incremental-Training-Protein/README.md

 # Alternative approach to run code:

-Rune the example python file inside Example directory in the Google Colab.
+Run the example python file inside Example directory in the Google Colab.
 Set the dataset directory if needed.